steven2358/awesome-generative-ai/README.md

 - [OpenAI Cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API.
 - [OpenAI Prompt Engineering Guide](https://platform.openai.com/docs/guides/prompt-engineering) - Strategies and tactics for getting better results from large language models.
 - [PromptPerfect] - Tool for prompt engineering.
+- [Prompt Engineering for Vision Models](https://www.deeplearning.ai/short-courses/prompt-engineering-for-vision-models/) - A free DeepLearning.AI short course on how to prompt computer vision models with natural language, bounding boxes, segmentation masks, coordinate points, and other images.

 ## More lists